 But we like to add spice and sparkle don’t we?
 So let’s add some hi-hats and cymbals.

-Hi-Hat – The sizzling top layer of your beats.
+Hi-Hat – The sizzling top layer of your producer drum kit.

 In the previous chapters we selected a kick and a snare.
 This gave us the low-end and mid-meat in the frequency spectrum of our drum sounds.
 But to wrap it up and close the circle we need to add the icing on the cake, some hi-hat sizzle.
 This will add the final touch and sprakle to the drums.

 Again, listen to your reference track and listen to what kind of sizzle in the top end you hear.
 A hi-hat isn’t too hard to select if you already made the kick and snare.
 The top frequency content of your drums can be anything from noise generated hi-hats, to short foley sounds.

 I selected a sharp hi-hat typical in trap music.
 I made it play 8th notes and also sprinkle some 16th notes on a few places to make some variation.
 This is typical in trap beats.

 Furthermore, we can also make this pattern even more interesting.
 It feels a bit dull and stale.
 It does miss some soul to make it come alive and make us dance.
 How about adding some additional percussion or foley sounds into the drum pattern?

 I watch for empty spots in the pattern where the kick and snare is not hitting and carefully place some foley sounds into those empty places.
 Experimentation is key here so be sure to walk through a few sounds before you make the decision to stick with a sound.

 Trap pattern with additional foley percussion added to the drum kit.

 How do producers make drum kits – Conclusion